Workshops

 Students may bring their own raw footage, and practice footage will be provided as well.
 Over the course of the week, they’ll work on building narrative scenes, while considering their motivation for each cut.
 Rough edits will be critiqued in class.
 The combination of hands-on experience and discussion of editing aesthetics helps students develop a new perspective on the craft of editing, and the possibilities for its implementation in visual storytelling.

-Basic proficiency in non-linear editing software (preferably Avid Media Composer or Adobe Premiere) is required.
+Basic proficiency in a non-linear editing software of the student’s choice (Adobe Premiere, Final Cut Pro X, DaVinci Resolve, or Avid Media Composer) is required.

 Testimonials